Jake Silbermann: As the World Turns

 Silbermann joined the CBS soap opera As the World Turns as Noah Mayer, on June 1, 2007, which was also his 24th birthday.
 With Luke Snyder (played by Van Hansis), Silbermann's character was part of a pairing hailed as the first gay male soap opera supercouple despite controversy about their storyline.

 Primetime appearances

 On April 28, 2008, Silbermann appeared on an episode of Gossip Girl, "Desperately Seeking Serena".

-On April 29, 2012, he appeared on an episode of The Good Wife, "Affairs of State" as Jared Buck, a college wrestler whose ex-girlfriend has been raped.
+On April 29, 2012, he appeared in an episode of The Good Wife, "Affairs of State" as Jared Buck, a college wrestler whose ex-girlfriend has been raped.

-On November 18, 2014, he appeared on an episode of Person of Interest, "Point of Origin" under the role of Phil Cain, a young officer of the NYPD.
+On November 18, 2014, he appeared in an episode of Person of Interest, "Point of Origin" under the role of Phil Cain, a young officer of the NYPD.

-On December 5, 2018, he appeared on episodes five and six of The Marvelous Mrs. Maisel, "Midnight at the Concord" and "Let's face the music and dance" as Marv Feinberg.
+On December 5, 2018, he appeared in episodes five and six of The Marvelous Mrs. Maisel, "Midnight at the Concord" and "Let's face the music and dance" as Marv Feinberg.

-On February 11, 2019, he appeared on an episode of Bull, "Leave it All Behind" as Chris Fields.
+On February 11, 2019, he appeared in an episode of Bull, "Leave it All Behind" as Chris Fields.